MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsPersistentChatPolicy.md

 # Get-CsPersistentChatPolicy

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Returns information about the Persistent Chat policies configured for use in your organization.
-Persistent Chat policies determine whether or not users are allowed access to Persistent Chat chat rooms.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Returns information about the Persistent Chat policies configured for use in your organization.
 Persistent Chat policies determine whether or not users are allowed access to Persistent Chat chat rooms.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX